Examples of grid construction

 Example using the Dune Grid Format (DGF)

 Please read the Dune Grid Format (DGF) for a detailed description of DGF.
 The format works for 2d or 3d and most DUNE grids can be constructed using a DGF file.
-The format allows easy description of boundary ids and parameters and is used as follows
+The format allows easy description of boundary ids (see below) and parameters.
+See the section about boundary conditions to learn how to use these in a weak form.

 [2]: